chrisseals98/Delta/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.2.

+### Description
+This project was created with the idea of being in a dystopian cyberpunk universe where citizen information is easily accessed using an api.
+Things like birth date, ssn, bank balance, and social credit can be queried from the database.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.